I have been taking a high-dose vitamin B-complex for quite a while. Is it still possible to perform the HPU-urine test?

 I have an HPU-score of 1.0µmol/l and my sister has 1.3 µmol/l., yet I am the one with more symptoms.
 How is that possible?

-Dr. Kamsteeg: “The level of the HPU-score does not at have any correlation with the severity of complaints.
-The HPU excretion in your urine does not directly contribute to your complaints.
+Dr. Kamsteeg: “The HPU-score does not at have any correlation with the severity of complaints.
+The HPU excretion in your urine does not directly contribute to your symptoms.
 There is only an indirect relationship between your HPU value and your state of health, because your HPU-inclination changes biochemical processes in the body and certain compounds start to accumulate.
 That mechanism determines the severity and degree of symptoms in the long run.
 This is why someone with an HPU value 1.0 µmol/l sometimes experiences more problems than someone with an HPU value of 1.5 µmol/l.
 Because of the low soluability of HPL you will excrete less with low volumes in 24 hour”

 My daughter started treatment much later than I did.
 It is already a lot better with her, while I hardly experience any progress.?